knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

 You'll see the use of optional values a lot in functional programming.
 In fact, the following pattern of combining tuples and optional values is the primary way we handle errors in Go.
 Optionals are also ubiquitous in Swift - not only in the context of error-handling.

-Optionals are a really handy concept, and now Python has them as well as a lot of the other type-checking goodness of other languages through mypy and its standard library.
+Optionals are a really handy concept, and now Python has them as well as a lot of the other type-checking goodness of other languages through mypy and the standard library.

 ```python